supplement benefit, herb for memory and mental enhancement -

 Phytother Res.
 2008.
 Stough C, Downey LA, Lloyd J, Silber B, Redman S, Hutchison C, Wesnes K. Brain Sciences Institute, Swinburne University, P.O.
 Box 218 (H99), Hawthorn, Victoria, Australia.

-One hundred and seven healthy participants were recruited for this double-blind placebo-controlled independent group design investigation.
+170 healthy participants were recruited for this investigation.
 Neuropsychological testing using the Cognitive Drug Research cognitive assessment system was conducted at baseline and after 90 days of treatment with a special extract of bacopa monniera (2 x 150 mg KeenMind) or placebo.
 The bacopa monniera product significantly improved performance on the 'Working Memory' factor, more specifically spatial working memory accuracy.
 The number of false-positives recorded in the Rapid visual information processing task was also reduced for the bacopa monniera group following the treatment period.
 The current study provides support for the two other published studies reporting cognitive enhancing effects in healthy humans after a 90 day administration of the bacopa monniera extract.
 KeenMind is a bacopa extract with 55 percent bacosides.